elibracha/openapi-diff-ignore/samples/sample-api-first-approach/README.md

     --query <property=value>    use query param for authorisation --state                     Only output diff state: no_changes,
                                 incompatible, compatible
-    --fail-on-incompatible      Fail only if API changes broke backward compatibility --trace                     be extra verbose
+    --trace                     be extra verbose
     --version                   print the version information and exit --warn                      Print warning information